hapax/hapax.github.io/assets/maximal.md

 x' = x \cos(\theta) + y \sin(\theta), \quad y' = -x \sin(\theta) + y \cos(\theta).
 $$

-The picture makes this clear, but we can also check that the Pythagorean length is unchanged:
+The picture makes this clear, but to be sure, we can check that the length is unchanged:

 $$
 \begin{align*}